ARez2/LootLocker-Godot-SDK/documentation/setup/setup.md

 (note these keys are **mine**, and I don't mind these as this is just a dummy game created for the purpose of this documentation, you'll see different values for you own keys to use later)

 I willingly don't go deep into the details as the official documentation cover already everything so, again, use it.

+For now, only the API key is use by the SDK.
+So we're ready to dive into the matter and actually setup the SDK, let'go !

+## Setup the SDK